We may earn commission from affiliate links →

-Entering the cave is only possible with a tour guide, who’ll take visitors through man-made halls and stairways to the waterfall.
+Entering the cave is only possible with a tour guide, who’ll take visitors through human-made halls and stairways to the waterfall.

-Yagodinska Cave is a cave complex comprising of several marble floors and a huge number of draperies, flowstone formations, stalactites, stalagmites and so on.
-It’s also quite famous for its countless cave pearls, which are formed with a grain of sand gets covered with calcite over time.
+Yagodinska Cave is a cave complex comprising several marble floors and many draperies, flowstone formations, stalactites, stalagmites, etc. It’s also quite famous for its countless cave pearls formed with a grain of sand that gets covered with calcite over time.
 Visitors can explore the developed lower floor on a route that’s over 1 kilometer long.

 The Wonderful Hall is home to a white crystal sinter formation that resembles Snow White—Snezhanka is the Bulgarian word for Snow White.

 Although not the most visited cave in Bulgaria, Uhlovitsa does make for some super-fun underground exploration.
 This is another Rhodope Mountains cave located near Mogilitsa in the Smolyan Province.